National Express Coventry: History

+Services

+2012 network review

 An entire network review took place on 26 February 2012, which resulted in frequency improvements on key corridors in the city.
 Many routes were extensively revised or renumbered whilst there were some routes which were removed and others were introduced.
 When launched some changes were seen as controversial but the new network is designed to be simpler.
 Since then extensive service monitoring, reliability checks and public feedback have resulted in some further minor timing changes to some services to further improve the punctuality of services to their customers.

 The new network is colour coded and the colours of routes are displayed on the network map and on timetables, the buses themselves are being route branded to match these colours.
 Route 21 was the first route to have the new route branding applied, with routes 9, 9A, 20, 20A & 20E receiving their branding in April 2013 as well as routes 8/8A getting branding in June 2013.
 The route 4 also used the branding on the bendibus, but this bus was finally disused on 20 March 2018.
 The route branding for routes 9/9A led to a public debate about the correct spelling of a Coventry suburb to go on the side of the buses with residents arguing it has been spelt officially as both Styvechale and Stivichall on road signs, shops and local amenities.